HMS Excalibur: Operation

-Both Excalibur and Explorer were assigned to the 3rd Submarine Squadron although due to their experimental nature, they tended to operate independently, accompanied by their depot ship HMS Kingfisher and a fuel carrier, RFA Spabeck.
+Both Excalibur and Explorer were assigned to the 3rd Submarine Squadron.
+However, due to their experimental nature, they tended to operate independently, accompanied by their depot ship HMS Kingfisher and the fuel carrier RFA Spabeck.
 They later acted as high-speed underwater targets for the Royal Navy's prototype nuclear-powered submarine HMS Dreadnought.

 Periscope

 The submarine's periscope survives.
 It was installed in the starter's hut at the Golf House Club, the golf club at Elie and Earlsferry, Scotland; players and visitors may use it to view the golf course.